Posts table caching

 The full contents of your posts tables can be cached to improve performance and speed up page load times.

-You can configure the length of time that tables will be cached for.
+On the settings page, you can configure the length of time that tables will be cached for.
 The default is 6 hours.
-To change this, enter a whole number of hours in the box.
+To change this, enter a whole number of hours.

 Bear in mind that if you enable caching, any changes you make to your posts (e.g. changing names, publishing new items, etc) will not appear immediately in your table.
 Once the 'cache expiry' time has elapsed, the cache will be cleared and any changes will then be picked up.